-Although we know that eating lunch at your desk is a bad idea, employees still default to having their midday meals at their workspaces.
-Looking at the habits of how Canadian workers spend their time during their lunch breaks, a new survey conducted by OfficeTeam found nearly half (49%) of employees use their time surfing the web or browsing social media, followed by 45% of employees that socialize with their co-workers.
+Although we know that eating lunch at your desk is a bad idea, employees still default to having their midday meals at their workspaces, in between completing tasks.
+Looking at the habits of how Canadian workers spend their time during their lunch breaks, research found that nearly half (49%) of employees use their time surfing the web or browsing social media, followed by 45% of employees that socialize with their co-workers.
 The study also found that 38% of respondents stay at their desks to catch up on personal emails and calls, while one third (32%) continue to do work.

-Koula Vasilopoulos, a district president for OfficeTeam, emphasizes the importance of an effective lunch hour at the office: “Even on the busiest days, it’s important for professionals to maximize the time they’re given for lunch and try to step away from their desks to refresh and refocus for the afternoon.
-Rather than defaulting to cell phones or other screen time for company, using a midday break to connect with colleagues can help cultivate a greater feeling of camaraderie and overall happiness at work.”
+Human Resources Director Canada emphasizes the importance of an effective lunch hour at the office: “Even on the busiest days, it’s important for professionals to maximize the time they’re given for lunch and try to step away from their desks to refresh and refocus for the afternoon”.

 Workplace wellness challenges

 Workplace wellness challenges can do wonders in building an office environment that promotes teamwork, health, and fitness.
 This concept can easily be incorporated through lunchtime activities at the office.
 Pre-COVID at Rise, we ran a healthy eating challenge to encourage team members to choose to eat local BC produce and goods, which had positive impacts on our people's nutritional intake as well as knowledge and awareness.
 On the fitness side, we've been known to spontaneously gather people together for planking and stretching challenges.
 It’s a nice way to get your employees away from their desks to do something active, and makes for some great laughs as well.